ErikOsinga/science-containers/README.md

 # CANFAR Science Containers

-This is the repository for docker containers that are run on the [CANFAR Science Platform](https://www.canfar.net)
+This is the repository for docker containers that are run on the [CANFAR Science Platform](https://www.canfar.net) It is based on the original repository here: https://github.com/opencadc/science-containers/

+The focus of this repository is to create Docker containers that will run the POSSUM/VLASS pipelines.

 The official CANFAR User Documentation can be found at: [https://www.opencadc.org/science-containers.git/](https://www.opencadc.org/science-containers/)